 Requires mobilehome park owners to give tenants 12 months notice before closing or changing park use.
 Mandates park owners to offer qualified entities first opportunity to purchase before closure or conversion.
 Establishes new protections for tenants displaced by natural disasters including rent payment exemptions.
 Requires state-approved forms and monitoring by the Department of Housing and Community Development.

-Validates the legal status and past actions of all California public agencies and local government bodies.
-Confirms the legitimacy of previously issued government bonds and financial obligations.
-Establishes a six-month deadline to challenge the validity of any validated government actions.
-Excludes validation of contracts between public bodies and the federal government.
+Validates the legal status and operations of all existing state and local government bodies in California.
+Confirms the legitimacy of all previously issued government bonds and financial obligations.
+Establishes a six-month deadline to challenge the validity of any past government actions.
+Protects public agencies from legal challenges to their boundaries, mergers, or dissolutions.

-Validates the legal status and past actions of all California public agencies and local government bodies.
-Confirms the legitimacy of previously issued government bonds and financial obligations.
-Establishes a six-month deadline to challenge the validity of any validated government actions.
-Excludes validation of contracts between public bodies and the federal government.
+Validates the legal status and operations of all existing state and local government bodies in California.
+Confirms the legitimacy of all previously issued government bonds and financial obligations.
+Establishes a six-month deadline to challenge the validity of any past government actions.
+Protects public agencies from legal challenges to their boundaries, mergers, or dissolutions.

 Restricts sales of new homes built after 2026 to individual buyers rather than corporate entities.
 Requires business entities buying homes to disclose all owners who control 25% or more of the company.
 Imposes $100,000 penalties per violation when homes are sold contrary to these restrictions.
 Limits individuals from transferring more than four homes to companies they partially own.